gabrielsanttana/ecoleta/README.md

 ### 📱 Mobile

 It's also necessary to have an React Native Expo environment setup and the Expo mobile app installed on your smartphone.
-It's important that both the smartphone and the computer are connected to the same network and to have the local IP address on the baseURL in the `api.ts` file.
+It's important that both the smartphone and the computer are connected to the same network and to have the local IP address on the baseURL, in the `api.ts` file.

 Example: